-From July 15, international travellers no longer need to present a negative PCR test and in-person classes resume for pre-school children to university students once staff are vaccinated.
+From July 15, international travellers no longer need to present a negative test and in-person classes resume once staff are vaccinated.

-On June 3, the country approved reopening most large events like concerts and sports matches with 25% capacity for cities where intensive care units occupancy rates are below 85%.
+On June 3, the country approved reopening most large events like concerts and sports matches with 25% capacity for cities with intensive care units' occupancy below 85%.

-Restriction measures were lifted on July 6 in the Landes southwestern region after a delay due to high numbers of infections with the Delta variant of COVID-19.
+Restriction measures were lifted on July 6 in the Landes southwestern region after a delay caused by high numbers of infections with the Delta variant.

-Germany said it aimed to lift all remaining coronavirus-linked social and economic curbs as soon as everyone has been offered a vaccine, which should happen during August.
+Germany aims to lift all remaining social and economic curbs as soon as everyone has been offered a vaccine, which should happen in August.